128technology/docs/docs/sec_hardening_guidelines.md

 - Configure SNMP using the most secure method with more than one trusted server.
 - Community strings and USM passwords should be difficult to guess and follow password complexity policy.
 - Be sure to configure read-only access; use read-write only when absolutely required.
-- Allow queries and/or send traps to more than one trusted server.
+- Allow queries and/or send traps to more than one trusted server to provide resiliency.
-- Send Syslog messages to more than one trusted server with enhanced timestamps.
+- Send Syslog messages to more than one trusted server with enhanced timestamps to provide resiliency.
-- Create configuration backups to more than one trusted server.
+- Create configuration backups to more than one trusted server to provide resiliency.

 ## Access Security
 - Configure a [login warning banner](cc_fips_banners.md) that is displayed prior to credentials being provided.